tomaszkacprzak/tomaszkacprzak.github.io/index.md

 - I lead the collaborative project "Robust and scalable Machine Learning algorithms for Laue 3-Dimensional Neutron Diffraction Tomography" at the PSI.
 Our novel approach to indexing of polycrystalline diffraction patterns from neutron tomography is capable of analyzing 10x larger samples with 100x gain in speed, compared to previous methods.
 The paper [Laue Indexing with Optimal Transport](https://arxiv.org/abs/2404.06478) is under review in IEEE PAMI.
 The upcoming package LaueOT will avalilable at [Github](https://github.com/LaueOT/laueotx).

 - I am the lead data scientist for the collaborative project between SDSC and the PSI Center for Neutron and Muon Research, called "Smart Analysis of MUonic x-Rays with Artificial Intelligence".
-This project analyses muonicy spectra obtained by the state-of-the-art moun-induced X-ray emmission instrument [MIXE](https://www.psi.ch/en/smus/muon-induced-x-ray-emission-mixe-project) to infer the chemical composition of various samples, such as alloys, batteries, archological artifacts.
+This project analyses muonicy spectra obtained by the state-of-the-art moun-induced X-ray emmission instrument [MIXE](https://www.psi.ch/en/smus/muon-induced-x-ray-emission-mixe-project) to infer the chemical composition of various samples, such as alloys, batteries, archeological artifacts.

 ### Dark Energy Survey